Student Learning Outcomes

 - Use advanced mathematical techniques to solve the problems related to the linear motion of objects - speed, velocity, acceleration, circular motion, and projectile motion

-- Solve problems related to the angular motion of objects - angular velocity, angular acceleration, torque and angular momentum.
+- Solve problems related to the angular motion of objects - angular velocity, angular acceleration, torque, and angular momentum.

-- Compute the amount of heat exchanged for a system where a phase changes may or may not occur.
+- Compute the amount of heat exchanged for a system where phase changes may or may not occur.

-- Describe laws of thermodynamics.
+- Describe the laws of thermodynamics.

 - Review laboratory safety procedures and techniques.